In my earlier essay on Commensurablism, I laid out my four core principles and their negations:

-I am against something that I will call "cynicism" for lack of a better term.
+I call that counter-principle "cynicism" merely for lack of a better term.
 The word cynic is Greek for "dog-like", and was used in ancient philosophy as an insult for, and eventually just the name of, a group of Greek philosophers; but their type of philosophy is not what I'm saying I'm against here.
 Rather, because those ancient Cynics were skeptics, in the broad sense of methodically doubting and questioning things, "cynicism" has come over time to mean "skepticism", and then further still a particularly negative variety of skepticism.

 It is in that sense of a bad kind of skepticism that I mean the term, in contrast to the good kind of skepticism I have already endorsed in my previous essay against dogmatism.
 More specifically, this bad kind of skepticism that I am calling "cynicism" is the kind that immediately rejects all opinions until they can be conclusively proven beyond any possibility of a doubt.
-That is, rather than merely saying to be willing to reject an opinion if you find a reason to reject it, cynicism in the sense that I am against says to reject every opinion unless you can find a reason to keep it.
+That is, rather than merely saying to be willing to reject an opinion if you find a reason to reject it, but otherwise granting the liberty to think whatever you are inclined to think without being in error, cynicism in the sense that I am against says to reject every opinion unless you can find a reason to keep it.

 I oppose cynicism, thus understood, as a direct consequence of my position against relativism.
 While relativism is an opinion that could in principle be reached by many different methodologies, different processes by which to accept or reject opinions, there are some methodologies that cannot help but arrive at relativism as a conclusion, so the rejection of relativism demands the rejection of such methods.
 Cynicism, as I mean the word, is precisely that method that cannot help but arrive at the conclusion of relativism